 Kathleen has been with Landus for nearly 25 years, serving most recently as corporate controller.
 She spent 13 years working as a public accountant auditing cooperatives prior to joining this team.
 Over the course of her career she’s developed a deep understanding of the cooperative business and agriculture.

-Vice Chairman: Matt Chambers, Audubon, Iowa
+Chairman: Matt Chambers, Audubon, Iowa

-Secretary/Treasurer: Matt Showalter, Hampton, Iowa
+Vice Chairman: Matt Showalter, Hampton, Iowa

 Lynn Barry, Manilla, Iowa